DevDeLucca/fabricaCarros/README.md

-# Car Factory
+# vehicle Factory
 This project implements a car factory.
-Consider the following information for all vehicles created by the Factory vehicle, type of Manufacturer, model, Engine, Color and Year.
+Consider the following information for all vehicles created by the Factory vehicle, type of Manufacturer, model, Engine, Color and Year, etc..

+## Architectural standards and good programming practices to follow
+At first we will use the MVC architecture, as it is an architecture that meets design standards aiming at CLEAN CODE good practices.
 ----------------------------------------------------------------------------------------------------------

 # Project created with technologies